 - When you sign up for Teachable and LearnWorlds’ cheapest packages, you’re charged a transaction fee whenever you make a sale.
 However, if you upgrade to one of their higher-priced plans, these fees are waived.

-- Both LearnWorlds and Teachable come with similar marketing features, including coupons, free courses, and various payment options.
+- Both LearnWorlds and Teachable come with similar marketing features, including coupons, free courses, affiliate marketing, and various payment options.

 - Both LearnWorlds and Teachable make it easy to build an online school and connect a custom domain.